-- For the filling, melt a knob of butter along with some olive oil in a pan.
-Add garlic and sautee until fragrant.
+- For the filling, melt some butter along with olive oil in a pan.
+Add garlic and sauté until fragrant.

-- Toss in mushrooms and sautee until soft.
+- Toss in mushrooms and sauté until soft.
 Add zucchini followed by spinach and jalapeno peppers.
 Sprinkle salt and oregano.
 Cook until spinach is wilted.
 Remove from stove

 - In a large bowl, add eggs, milk salt and paprika and whisk until beaten.
 Add the grated mozzarella cheese followed by your sauteed vegetables.
 Mix the filling together.